romaricdrigon/romaricdrigon.github.io/_posts/2019-06-11-doctrine-inheritance.md

 | 2 | `article_with_picture` | `My first picture!` | `Nec devio nec...` | `romaric.jpg`| `null` |
 | 3 | `article_with_video` | `My first video` | `Aliquam et...` | `null` | `video.mp4` |

-This option is not quite scallable.
+This option is not quite scalable.
 Entities with a dozen of properties will result in an huge database, and we could be concerned about "holes" in data.
 For instance, in the schema, `picturePath` and `videoPath` will always be nullable.

 ### Class Table Inheritance